 University personnel cannot support the small business funding application whatsoever, including developing a budget or proposal on behalf of the small business.
 The involvement of the university in such activities occurs only to the extent that Virginia Tech is an intended subawardee in the research, in which case typical involvement of Virginia Tech researchers and research administrators is permissible.
 University personnel cannot provide any pre- or post-award support to the small business or make arrangements/handle reimbursements for small business travel.

 Graduate students and post-docs might be involved in research sponsored by a faculty-owned business.
-In developing the management plan for sponsored research involving an FCOI, the Research COI Program will consider putting academic or professional protections in place for graduate students or postdoctoral scholars, respectively.
-When the faculty-owner serves as the graduate student’s sole advisor or the post-doc’s supervisor, the faculty-owner’s department head/supervisor will be appointed as oversight so they can monitor (to the extent they deem responsible) their academic or professional progress in the context of their involvement in the sponsored research under the management plan.
+In developing the management plan for sponsored research involving an FCOI, the Research Conflict of Interest program will consider putting academic or professional protections in place for graduate students or postdoctoral scholars, respectively.

-Graduate students (in certain limited circumstances) must disclose additional employment outside of the Disclosure and Management System.
-See the Additional Employment for Students Holding a Graduate Assistantship section of the Graduate Catalog.
+Graduate students must disclose additional employment outside of the Disclosure and Management System in certain limited circumstances.
+See the section for Additional Employment for Students Holding a Graduate Assistantship in the Graduate Catalog.
 Contact the Graduate School with any questions.

 Postdocs should refer to the Disclosure section above.